Riemannian conditional gradient methods for composite optimization problems: Solving the subproblem

 \section{Solving the subproblem}

-In this section, we will propose an algorithm for solving the subproblem of the RGCG method.
-Recall that in Algorithm~\ref{alg:RGCG}, given the current iterate $x$, we need to compute an optimal solution $p(x)$ and the optimal value $\theta(x)$ as
+In this section, we will propose an algorithm to solve the subproblem of the RGCG method.
+Recall that in Algorithm~\ref{alg:RGCG}, given the current iterate $x$, we need to compute $p(x)$ and $\theta(x)$ as

 Now define $\tilde{p}(x)$ as the descent direction on the tangent space, i.e.,

 We also define